escobard/ethereum-apps/notes.md

 		1) create the contract locally - creates a CLASS
 		2) deploy it to the specific network.
 		3) creates an instance of smart contract within the network - or an INSTANCE of that CLASS.
+		4) the instance can then be manipulated with the CALLBACK FUNCTIONS within the CLASS.
+		5) the contract then lives on the NETWORK continuing to handle TRANSACTIONS - all logical code is exposed to the world, so no secret data should be deployed with any smart contract.

+### CONTRACT ACCOUNTS && EXTERNAL ACCOUNT RELATIONSHIP:

+- Transaction process is as follows:
+	1) User creates an account / logs into account.
+	2) This account creates a TRANSACTION REQUEST, which is handled by the CONTRACT ACCOUNT (SMART CONTRACT)
+	3) The CONTRACT ACCOUNT handles the TRANSACTION OBJECT, manipulating the data as instructed by its logic.
+	4) The CONTRACT serves two purposes:
+		- it stores the TRANSACTION OBJECT within a BLOCK for later storage into a BLOCKCHAIN.
+		- it manipulates the TRANSACTION OBJECT returning logic which returns something to the receiving users's account.
+		- with a contract transaction (no currency), data is returned to the receiving user, and the VALUE property can be filled with currency, which returns a currency value to the receiving user.
+		- within a currency transaction, the VALUE of the transaction is DEDUCTED from the contract creator's account, and ADDED to the receiving user's account.
+- differences between contract transactions (no money) vs currency transactions are:
+	- the to property is null / undefined within contract transactions.
+	- contains the data property: compiled bytecode of the contract.
+	- the value property is irrelevant, since no currency is being sent.

 ### SOLIDITY: